AlexHowansky/ork-bgg/README.md

 `<skip>` is an optionl value representing the number of label spaces to skip.
 This is useful if you've got a label sheet with some labels already used.
 These are counted starting from the upper left, going left to right then top to bottom.
-So a `<skip>` value of 4 will result in the first label being located in the middle column of the second row.
+So, a `<skip>` value of 4 will result in the first label being located in the middle column of the second row.